strongloop/strongloop.com2/_posts/commonly-asked-questions.md

 **Q: I heard that LoopBack has GraphQL support.
 Can you tell me more about it?**

 A: We recently released a node module called [oasgraph](http://v4.loopback.io/oasgraph.html).
 It takes any REST API with an OpenAPI definition and give it a GraphQL gateway.
 [Our tutorial](https://developer.ibm.com/tutorials/create-rest-apis-minutes-with-loopback-4/) shows you how.

+**Q: What if I missed the talk on building large scale Node.js application?**

+A: Don't worry.
+The recording has been posted [here](https://www.youtube.com/watch?v=_H6td2GaW3I&index=35&list=PLfMzBWSH11xaZvhv1X5Fq1H-oMdnAtG6k&t=0s).
+Other presentation recordings can be found [this playlist](https://www.youtube.com/playlist?list=PLfMzBWSH11xaZvhv1X5Fq1H-oMdnAtG6k) as well.